Gas Station Chargebacks - Visa Mandates 2021

 Why Are Card Skimmers Such a Big Problem?

-What Exactly is Changing with Liability Shift?
+What Exactly Is Changing with the Liability Shift?

 As things currently stand, fuel merchants are liable for fraudulent transactions made with lost or stolen cards, but liability for counterfeit cards—the ones fraudsters are able to create with card skimmer data—rests with the cardholder’s issuing bank.